Extreme weather is new normal, U.N.'s Ban tells climate talks

 "A BLANK SLATE"

-Robert Stavins, director of Harvard University's environmental economics program, said there was some hope that an accord could be struck in 2015 despite past setbacks.
+Robert Stavins, director of Harvard University's environmental economics programme, said there was some hope that an accord could be struck in 2015.

 "It's a blank slate and there is always hope for long-term happiness," he said, likening the situation to somebody seeking a new romance after being twice divorced.

-Ban said that Kyoto was a valuable model even though Russia, Japan and Canada are pulling out, leaving a group led by the European Union and Australia that account for only 15 percent of world greenhouse gas emissions.
+Ban said that Kyoto should be a platform for future climate change action even though Russia, Japan and Canada are pulling out, leaving a group led by the European Union and Australia that account for only 15 percent of world greenhouse gas emissions.

 The defectors say Kyoto is no longer relevant because emerging nations led by China and India will have no targets to curb their soaring emissions from 2013.
 And the United States, the second biggest emitter behind China, never ratified Kyoto.

-"Developed countries must give clear indications that scaled-up climate financing will flow after 2012," he said.

-Developing nations also stressed the need for details.
-"For 2013 to 2015 we must have a clear position on the injection of capital," said Xie Zhenhua, vice-minister at the National Development and Planning Commission, who heads China's delegation.
+Rich nations have set a long-term goal of providing $100 billion in aid by 2020 and poor nations say they want a clear timetable for aid from 2013.
+Faced with an economic slowdown at home, most developed nations are only promising "continued" aid.

-Britain said it would spend around £1.8 billion ($2.9 billion) to finance climate change measures from 2013-15.
-It also unveiled new projects from Africa to Colombia, including a 98-million-pound-scheme ($157.75 million) to aid renewable power generation in Africa.
+Britain said it would spend around £1.8 billion to finance climate change measures from 2013-15, on top of previously announced funds for 2011-15.
+It also unveiled new projects from Africa to Colombia, including a 98-million-pound-scheme to aid renewable power generation in Africa.

 "If anything, the science is telling us it's now getting warmer quicker than we had previously expected," said Ed Davey, British energy and environment minister.
 "Our actions as a world are going slower than we had previously hoped."